Jersey City Workplace Accident Lawyers

-As a worker, you have rights after being seriously injured on the job.
-While it may seem like overkill, hiring an experienced workplace accident lawyer is the best way to ensure that your rights are being protected and you are getting all the benefits that you are entitled to.
-Whether by helping you recover benefits through the workers’ compensation network or using other legal means to seek compensation, at Brach Eichler Trial Lawyers, we are committed to helping you attempt to regain your financial stability after an accident.
+You have rights after being seriously injured on the job as a worker.
+While it may seem overkill, hiring an experienced workplace accident lawyer is the best way to ensure that your rights are protected, and you are getting all the benefits you are entitled to.
+Whether by helping you recover benefits through the workers’ compensation network or using other legal means to seek compensation, at Brach Eichler Injury Lawyers, we are committed to helping you attempt to regain your financial stability after an accident.

-Why Choose Brach Eichler Trial Lawyers to Handle a Workplace Accident?
+Why Choose Brach Eichler Injury Lawyers to Handle a Workplace Accident?

-At Brach Eichler Trial Lawyers, we have a team of skilled legal professionals dedicated to helping New Jersey workplace accident victims recover the compensation that they deserve.
-We have a track record of success when it comes to recovering money for our clients and have been rated a Top 40 Law Firm by the New Jersey Law Journal.
+At Brach Eichler Injury Lawyers, we have a team of skilled legal professionals dedicated to helping New Jersey workplace accident victims recover the compensation they deserve.
+We have a track record of success in recovering money for our clients and have been rated a Top 40 Law Firm by the New Jersey Law Journal*.

 Types of Workplace Accidents

 People tend to think that serious workplace accidents only happen in dangerous fields of work such as construction, manufacturing, or trade industries.
-While these types of professions do carry a higher-than-average risk due to the nature of the work, workplace accidents can happen in any environment and at any time.
+While these professions carry a higher-than-average risk due to the nature of the work, workplace accidents can happen in any environment and at any time.

-Every employer has a duty to create a safe and hazard-free work environment.
-In fact, the U.S. Department of Labor and the Occupational Safety and Health Administration mandates that all employers must comply with federal safety standards and post information about these standards in a visible common area for employees to read.
-Employers must also ensure that their employees are properly trained and have access to the necessary safety information and equipment to be able to complete their jobs.
+Every employer must create a safe and hazard-free work environment.
+The U.S. Department of Labor and the Occupational Safety and Health Administration mandates that all employers must comply with federal safety standards and post information about these standards in a visible common area for employees to read.
+Employers must also ensure that their employees are properly trained and have access to the necessary safety information and equipment to complete their jobs.

-When a company fails to follow these regulations or fails to provide proper safety instructions or equipment, accidents can and will happen.
+Accidents can and will happen when a company fails to follow these regulations or fails to provide proper safety instructions or equipment.
 Some of the most common types of accidents that occur in the workplace today include: